 - estimates, which include the funds requested for government programs and activities;

 - the failure of the government to respond to certain questions within a given time frame.

-Standing committees have 10 members.
+The number of members of standing committees is established in the Standing Orders.
 Party representation on committees reflects the standings of recognized parties in the House.
 A committee’s members are listed on the home page of its website.

 - Committee members

-- Are entitled to question witnesses, move motions, vote and be part of quorum.
+- They are entitled to question witnesses, move motions, vote and be part of quorum.

 - Substitute members

-- Can replace permanent members in one or more meetings and have the same rights as the members they are replacing.
+- They can replace permanent members in one or more meetings and have the same rights as the members they are replacing.

 - Members who are not committee members

 - Any member can attend a public committee meeting and participate in its proceedings at the discretion of the committee, but cannot move motions, vote or be part of quorum.